Minecraft-Essentials/minecraft-essentials/contributing.md

 ## Before you start:
 - You Read the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0/),
-- You have basic knowledge of how [rust / A library works](https://doc.rust-lang.org/cargo/index.html) &
+- You have intermediate knowledge of how [rust / A library works](https://doc.rust-lang.org/cargo/index.html) &
-- And At least done a [contributed at least once](https://github.com/firstcontributions/first-contributions).
+- Knowledge of Minecraft Authentification and Launching (if working on authentification or launching)
+- Knowledge on Curseforge or Modrinth (if working on modplatform api)

 ## Prerequisites: